 Vertical Carousel Modules work best in situations with:

 - Items that can be hand-picked without lift assistance

 Vertical Lift Modules work best in situations with:

 - Highly variable sizes and weights of stored parts

 - Frequently changing inventory mix

 - Heavy items that require lifting assistance for the operator to safely handle

 While determining the material handling technology you need isn’t exactly rocket science, it is some kind of science.
 Would you re-side your house without asking the advice of a specialist – I wouldn’t.
-So don’t hesitate to ask questions and engage a material handling expert in your quest – we’ve got people that have been doing this work for over 30 years (wow that’s commitment!).
+So don’t hesitate to ask questions and engage a material handling expert in your quest – we have people who have been doing this work for over 30 years (wow that’s commitment!).
 They know a thing or two about what you’re looking to accomplish, and they’re here to help.

-Need more insight into whether a vertical lift module or vertical carousel is right for your operation?
+Need more insight into whether a Vertical Lift Module or Vertical Carousel Module is right for your operation?